Chest Cold: Introduction

 The types and severity of symptoms of chest colds vary between individuals depending on a variety of factors.
 These include age, general health, medical history, and the presence of complications.

 Chest colds are the result of a viral infection, bacterial infection or exposure to air pollutants.
-These causes result in inflammation of the airways of the lungs and in typical symptoms. ...more symptoms »
+These causes result in inflammation of the ...more symptoms »

 Chest Cold: Treatments